justme-1968/homebridge-fhem/README.md

     e.g.: PositionState=motor,values=/^up/:INCREASING;/^down/:DECREASING;/.*/:STOPPED On=state,valueOn=/on|dim/,valueOff=off

-  the order of the transformations is as follows: eventMap, part, values, valueOn/valueOff, threshold, max, maxValue/minValue/minStep, invert
+  the order of the transformations is as follows: eventMap, part, values, valueOn/valueOff, factor, threshold, max, maxValue/minValue/minStep, invert

   instead of using the transformation chain reading2homekit can be set to the name of a js function that is imported from a file named by the jsFunctions config option. relative paths are relative to the same path the config file is located in.